superDross/ticket.vim/README.md

 - `:ForceCleanupSessions` -- Same as `CleanupSession` but forcefully removes without prompting user (only works within git repositories)

+- `:FindSessions *` -- Search all session files name for a given arg and open the quickfix menu

+- `:SessionsFzf` -- Use fzf to search and open sessions (requires [fzf.vim](https://github.com/junegunn/fzf.vim) or [fzf-lua](https://github.com/ibhagwan/fzf-lua))

 ### Notes

 - `:SaveNote` -- Save notes related to the session